swiftlang/swift-evolution/proposals/NNNN-spm-static-deps.md

 ### Solution to the "edit problem"

-With the ability to rely on arbitrary SPM dependencies in the `Package.swift` manifest itself, Package authors can devise their own dependency schemes using whichever file formats they like.
+With the ability to rely on arbitrary SPM dependencies in the `Package.swift` manifest itself, package authors can devise their own dependency schemes using whichever file formats they like.

 For example, the `MySPMUtils` package could depend on a `my-deps.yml` file with the following layout: